amamtura/misc/peopleCrudApp/README.md

 App and Dev notes
 -----------------
 1. Django provides a nice, ready to use admin webapp, which via theme-ing etc could even be used as a full fledged user facing webapp
 (esp for internal facing business solutions).
-Django's web framework features allow for rapid development of lots of functionality wih minimal coding effort.
+Django's web framework features allow for rapid development of lots of functionality with minimal coding effort.

 2. Since the task called for the front-end and back-end to interact via an API, I choose Django Rest Framework.
 Additionally, I needed